 Different types of fermented alcohol require different processes to produce them.
 Namely, the processes for each of the types of alcohol are:

-- Fruit Wines are made by adding Yeast to Fruit Juice
+- Fruit Wines can be made by adding Yeast to Fruit Juice.

-- Mead is made by adding Yeast to a honey-water mixture
+- Mead is made by adding Yeast to a mixture of honey and water.

-- Beers are made by adding Yeasty cooked malted grain to water
+- Beers can be made by adding any type of yeasty cooked malted grain to water.

 |Agave Juice||Agave Wine|